Alaska 1964 Earthquake Pictures -

 As you look at these pictures, it's hard to imagine that before the 1964 earthquake, this was an Anchorage neighborhood.

-Destruction was everywhere, and so many homes were destroyed.
+Scenes of destruction were everywhere, and so many homes were destroyed.

 Nothing remained but the elevator shaft in the building above.